fetchai/agents-aea/CONTRIBUTING.md

 - The project uses [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) compiler for message serialization.
 A guide on how to install it is found [here](https://fetchai.github.io/oef-sdk-python/user/install.html#protobuf-compiler).

+##  For a clean workflow run checks in the following order before pushing the code on a PR

+- make clean
+- make formatters
+- make code-checks
+- make security

+> Only run following if you have modified a file in `packages/`
+- make generators
+- make common-checks

+> else run
+- make check-copyright

+> run this after making a commit
+- make doc-checks
 ## Further commands needed during development

 We have various commands which are helpful during development.